-Noem’s proposal to limit conservation officers clears Senate
+Senate revives Noem’s bill to limit conservation officers

 PIERRE, S.D.
-(AP) — The South Dakota Senate on Monday passed a bill backed by Gov. Kristi Noem that would prevent conservation officers from entering private property without permission.
+(AP) — The South Dakota Senate on Wednesday revived a piece of legislation pushed by Gov. Kristi Noem that would keep conservation officers from entering private property without permission.

-Senate Republican leader Gary Cammack, a key supporter of the proposal, amended the bill to strike a section that barred courts from using evidence that conservation officers had gathered while they were in violation of the proposed law.
+The Senate Judiciary Committee had unanimously dismissed the bill, reasoning that a clause in it would bar courts from using evidence that conservation officers had gathered while they were in violation of the proposed law.